• Skip to primary navigation

 Corn and Crab Bisque Made From Scratch

 This Corn and Crab Chowder brings all the warmth and richness you’d expect from a Southern comfort dish.
-It’s very similar to Instant Pot corn chowder, but there’s no potatoes and we add in some lump crab meat for a seafood flavor.
-Crab and corn are the perfect combination.
+It’s very similar to corn chowder cooked in an instant pot, but there’s no potatoes and we add in some lump crab meat for a seafood flavor.

 This isn’t your typical “dump-and-go” soup where you simply dump all the ingredients into the pot.
 Instead, we cook the vegetables in bacon grease first to add that smoky, mouthwatering base that takes this soup to the next level.